cartesi/docs/cartesi-rollups_versioned_docs/version-0.8/api/json-rpc/sol-input.md

 Adds an input to the accumulating epoch's inbox

-_There is a maximum size for the input data that is defined by the DApp_
+_There is a maximum size for the input data that is defined by the dApp_

 #### Parameters